'Not a buyout': Attorneys and unions urge federal workers not to resign

 "It's written pretty clearly that if you don't take this thing, this so-called offer, you may not have a job," he said, pointing to a part of the memo that informs employees who wish to remain in their jobs that "the certainty of your position or agency" is not assured.

-IFPTE represents roughly 30,000 federal employees including at NASA, the Army Corps of Engineers, the Department of Defense and the Department of Justice.
+IFPTE represents roughly 30,000 federal employees, including employees at NASA, the Army Corps of Engineers, the Department of Defense and the Department of Justice.

 Biggs says members who work in areas the memo excludes from the resignation offer, including immigration enforcement and national security, nevertheless received the memo.